- a custom, trait, belief, etc., peculiar to the United States of America or its citizens.

 - devotion to or preference for the U.S. and its institutions.

 I thanked him for the item, resolving to add it to my list of curious Americanisms.Ruggles of Red Gap

 The expressions "right here" and "right there" are Americanisms.The Verbalist

-He published a vocabulary of americanisms, and a Greek and English lexicon.The Every Day Book of History and Chronology
+He published a vocabulary of Americanisms, and a Greek and English lexicon.The Every Day Book of History and Chronology

-The best of these collections of americanisms, and by long odds, is Thornton's.
+The best of these collections of Americanisms, and by long odds, is Thornton's.

 1781, in reference to words or phrases distinct from British use, coined by John Witherspoon (1723-1794), president of Princeton College, from American + -ism.
 (American English "English language as spoken in the United States" is first recorded 1806, in Webster.)
 Americanism in the patriotic sense "attachment to the U.S." is attested from 1797, first found in the writings of Thomas Jefferson.